DevRel-Foundation/persona-library/docs/guides/content-strategy.md

 For example, you might identify the following personas to be most important for your content plans:

-- security-biz-lead-pro-b2b-startup-I
+- biz-security-b2b-startup-pro-lead-I
-- security-biz-I-pro-b2b-enterprise-toolsmith-I
+- biz-security-b2b-enterprise-pro-I-toolsmith-I
-- security-dev-ic-mid-b2b-I
+- dev-security-b2b-I-mid-ic-I
-- security-dev-I-pro-b2b-trendsetter-I
+- dev-security-b2b-I-pro-I-trendsetter-I
-- security-I
+- I-security-5I

 Each content task would map to one or more of those personas.